enthought/distarray/docs/source/index.rst

 * IPython
 * Mpi4Py

-Dependencies for optional HDF5 IO:
+Optional dependencies:

-* h5py built against a parallel-enabled build of HDF5
+* For HDF5 IO: h5py built against a parallel-enabled build of HDF5
+* For plotting: matplotlib

 Dependencies to build the documentation: